Hatirampur, Bankura

-Hatimrampur is a village in Bankura district.
+Hatirampur is a village in Bankura district.
 It falls under the jurisdiction of Hirbandh Community Development Block and Shankha Subhra Dey is the Block Development officer of the block.

 Education

 Located in the center of Hatirampur and Baharamuri village, Hirbandh [KHATRA-II] block and is a Bengali-medium coeducational institution established in 1970.
 It has facilities for teaching from class V to class XII.
 The school has 10 computers and a library with 1,900 books.